Metrohan/MultiSigWallet/README.md

 ## ✨ Key Features

 - 🔐 **Multi-sig Authorization** – Transactions require approval from multiple owners.
+- 🧍 **Fixed Owner Set Initialization** – A single-use `initialize` function defines all owners. *(Critical!)*
-- 📤 **Proposal Submission** – Create a transaction proposal with recipient and amount.
+- 📤 **Proposal Submission** – Owners can propose transactions with recipient and amount.
 - ✅ **Confirmations** – Each owner can confirm the proposal.
-- 🚀 **Execute Transaction** – Only executes if enough confirmations are collected.
+- 🚀 **Execute Transaction** – Transactions execute after enough confirmations.
-- 🕒 **Expiry Time** – Proposals can expire after a set block height.
+- ⏳ **Proposal Expiry** – Each proposal includes an expiration block height.
-- 🧾 **Activity Log** – Track proposals and confirmations on-chain.
+- 📜 **On-chain Records** – All proposals, confirmations, and executions are stored on-chain.

 ---